 UMHB offers you these learning experiences in an environment where personal attention to each student is valued.
-We believe that the size of our campus, the quality of our faculty, and our commitment to Christian values and service will make your time at UMHB an extraordinary experience- one that will make your educational journey both engaging and fulfilling.
+We believe that the size of our campus, the quality of our faculty, and our commitment to Christian values and service will make your time at UMHB an extraordinary experience.
 It is our hope that at the end of your time with us, you will leave not just with a diploma, but also with a clear vision of how to live a successful life, no matter where your path may lead from this point on.

 We are glad you have chosen to pursue your education at the University of Mary Hardin-Baylor.
-We truly believe that during your time at UMHB, you will get both an "education for life" and the "experience of a lifetime."
+We truly believe that during your time at UMHB, you will receive both an "education for life" and the "experience of a lifetime."
 We look forward to having you as a member of our learning community!